cjordan223/PhishFinder/README.md

 ## Project Overview

 PhishFinder is a Chrome extension built with Vue.js that reads user emails using OAuth.
-The project is structured to include both the frontend Vue.js application and the backend server.
+This is the frontend Vue.js application only.

 ## Installation and Setup